Welcome to Vancouver Island – Canada’s green and pleasant land

 Trans-island trail

-Over 12 years in the making, the Vancouver Island Trail is Canada’s newest long-distance hiking route.
+More than 12 years in the making, the Vancouver Island Trail is Canada’s newest long-distance hiking route.
 Conceived and built by a volunteer-run nonprofit, it contours the spine of Vancouver Island for 800km stretching from Victoria in the south to Cape Scott in the north.
 Over 90 per cent complete as of 2022, the trail incorporates myriad elements of Vancouver Island’s landscape and culture: ancient forests, shadowy mountains, logging roads, ghost mining camps, giant wooden railway trestles and the territories of nearly 50 First Nations groups.

 Around a dozen people have so far completed the trail in its entirety and plenty more have partaken in shorter sections or day hikes.
 See the Vancouver Island Trail Association’s website for maps and details.